pcdshub/engineering_tools/README.md

 optional arguments:
 &nbsp; -h, --help            show this help message and exit &nbsp; --version             Show version number and exit.
 &nbsp; --name NAME, -n NAME  The name of the repository to deploy.
-This is a &nbsp;                       required argument.
-If it does not exist on github, &nbsp;                       we'll also try prepending with 'ioc-common-'.
+You must provide &nbsp;                       both the --name and --release arguments, or the &nbsp;                       --path-override argument.
+If it does not exist on &nbsp;                       github, we'll also try prepending with 'ioc-common-'.
 &nbsp; --release RELEASE, -r RELEASE
 &nbsp;                       The version of the IOC to deploy.
-This is a required &nbsp;                       argument.
+You must provide &nbsp;                       both the --name and --release arguments, or the &nbsp;                       --path-override argument.
 &nbsp; --ioc-dir IOC_DIR, -i IOC_DIR
 &nbsp;                       The directory to deploy IOCs in.
 This defaults to &nbsp;                       $EPICS_SITE_TOP/ioc, or /cds/group/pcds/epics/ioc if